Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.1 (Lowest chance)
 			// Maximum: 100.0 (Highest chance)
 			"Track Chance"					"33.3"

-			// The mode of the Super Tank's track ability.
-			// --
-			// 0: The Super Tank's rock will only start tracking when it is near a survivor.
-			// 1: The Super Tank's rock will track the nearest survivor.
-			"Track Mode"					"1"

 			// The Super Tank's track ability is this fast.
 			// Note: This setting only applies if the "Track Mode" setting is set to 1.